6 Questions to Ask When Considering TV Programming Options

 Like programming, the TV has also evolved.

-Today, there are Smart TVs, HD TVs and other forms of technology designed to offer different levels of programming.
+Today, there are Smart TVs, HD TVs and other forms of technology designed to offer different levels of programming and streaming.
 You must decide whether you will be providing the TVs or if residents will provide their own.

 Offering top-notch TVs is a cost-effective amenity that can go a long way with residents, especially if you decide to offer add-ons like: